danbev/inf-wasi/README.md

 Doing this work would enable us to become part of this new (for us) space which will become more and more important moving forward.
-With the rise of LLM inferenese we are also seeing Large Multimodal Models (LMM) which might be even more useful in the future.
+With the rise of LLM inference we are also seeing Large Multimodal Models (LMM) which might be even more useful in the future.
+These models can enable the creation of applications that can take an image an input and produce text as ouput which describes the image.
+But there are further applications of this with are related to agents being able to understand/interpret the a GUI and then be able to interact with it.

-There are a number of project/products that enable running an LLM locally, like

 ### WebAssembly Component Model
 So the idea is to create a WebAssembly interface types definition for the